dmaccormick/Minimax_Tic_Tac_Toe/README.md

 # C++ Minimax Tic-Tac-Toe

 ## Introduction
-This project was an assignment for a 4th year artificial intelligence course.
+This project was an assignment for a 4th year artificial intelligence course in 2019.
 We were tasked with using the Minimax algorithm to create an AI for Tic-Tac-Toe.
 We were asked to do this in C++ on top of a simple OpenGL rendering framework written by the TA.

 ## Code Overview
 - Most of the game logic can be found within TicTacToeBoard.h/cpp